Cart0

 • Step 5

-Place a heaping teaspoon of filling in the middle of the pepper and very gently wrap the pepper around to close.
-Flour the outside of the pepper heavily again.
+Gently coat one pepper on all sides with flour, shaking off any excess.
+Place a heaping teaspoon (or two, depending on the size of your pepper) of filling into the pepper and very gently wrap the pepper around it to close.
+Generously flour the pepper again and place on a plate or wire rack.
 Repeat with the remaining peppers.

 • Step 6